MEET-microbit-project/MEET-microbit-project.github.io/handbook.md

 Making robots is no easy task.
 If you talk to roboticists, they will tell you that it took years before the last robot they built or programmed was any good at performing a specific task.
-And although you may see videos of impressive robot feats, the reality is often more sobering.
+And although you may see videos of impressive robotic feats, the reality is often more sobering.
 So why is it difficult to make robots?
 Here’s a breakdown looking at why robotics still requires years of research before seeing them in our everyday life.